OluwadareLab/SimSCP/README.md

 __(character)__ needed _____ because _____ but _____ so _____  finally ____

 ## IDEAS:
-- train models with frozen classiier layers to evaluate the quality of the embeddings (inspect quality of pre-trained embeddings)
+- train models with frozen classifier layers to evaluate the quality of the embeddings (inspect quality of pre-trained embeddings)
 - use a MLM and CL loss function together during pre-train (multiple loss functions)
 - use a splice site location tool to generate a better MLM training set w/ sup. simCSP (synthetic data and sup.
 CL)
 - look for papers that used CL to improve performance on the SUBJ dataset (b/c it is a binary classification task)